-This program brings tools to managers and supervisors to grow both themselves and their teams beyond the basics of leadership.
-Participants will leave with a better understanding of their own strengths and the tools to empower their teams to be resilient, as well.
+Cultivating Resilience brings tools to managers and supervisors to bring out the resilience in themselves and their teams.
+Managers will leave with a better understanding of their own strengths and the tools to empower their teams to be resilient, as well.

 At this seminar, you will:

-- Improving communication while developing trusted relationships with those who report to you
+- Learn and practice principles for developling trusted relationships with those who report to you.

 Understanding your developmental strengths

 Coaching and developing are two different ways to manage teams.
 Coaching tends to be transactional - used in situations where specific tasks must be accomplished.
 Developing is a broad, strategic activity helping others to reach their full potential.
 In this session, we will look at the categories of personal strengths used by leaders to help develop themselves and their teams.
 Each participant will receive an assessment of their own strengths.

 Enculturation is the process by which people absorb and then reflect the culture of their organization.
 We'll look at the process and indicators of culture.
 Participants will discuss ways in which real world instances of organizational culture arise in agribusiness and the leader's role in influencing the culture.

 Developmental relationships and conversations

 While organizational development is important, the real opportunity for managers to excel comes from helping people reach their potential.
 Developmental strengths are modeled and formed through conversations.
 We will learn and practice these conversational tools so that participants can help others develop on their own teams.

 Understanding and identifying psychological traps

 Even in circumstances where the analysis has been completed and the answers are seemingly obvious, we often struggle with decision making.
 Often the fault for "bad decisions" lies not in the decision making process, the intel gathered or the analysis completed, but rather in the mind of the decision maker.
 We explore a series of commonly recognized psychological decision traps in the context of business decision making in order to improve our recognition of common traps and mitigate the impact on our own decision making.

 Who should attend?